opalmedapps/opal-admin/README.md

 ### Migrate Database and Create Superuser

 Before you can start, you need to migrate the database and create a superuser.
+Ensure at least the database container is running.
 Execute the following commands either in the virtual environment or in the `app` container.

 ```sh
 python manage.py migrate
 python manage.py createsuperuser
 ```

+!!! note

+The superuser is an admin user you'll create and can use during local development to have access to every part of the backend on your machine.
+We don't have access to this type of account in production environments, for security, but on your local machine it's fine to have easy access to everything.
+Whenever you reset the data in your database, the superuser will be reset also, and you'll need to recreate it.

 Once this is done, you can go to [http://localhost:8000](http://localhost:8000) to access the frontend.
 Go to [http://localhost:8000/admin](http://localhost:8000/admin) to log in to the Django admin site with the superuser you created. [http://localhost:8000/api](http://localhost:8000/api) shows the available REST API endpoints to you.